 Preschool circle time

-Each bag is labeled with a different month and a die-cut shape.
-Each student’s name and birth date is printed on a colorful tongue depressor, then the sticks are placed in the appropriate bags.
-At the beginning of each month we take a bag down to see what birthdays are coming soon, then we place the birthday stick in the calendar pocket chart on the appropriate day so we won’t forget the important birthdays.
+There are twelve bags hanging above our oil drip pan, each bag is labeled with a different month using the free printable found HERE.
+Each student’s name and birth date is printed on a people shaped craft stick, and then the sticks are placed in the appropriate bags.
+At the beginning of each month we take a bag down to see which birthdays are coming soon, then we mark the dates on the calendar so we won’t forget the important birthdays.
 Read more about how we celebrate birthdays in our classroom.

 Circle Time Resources